bfgiant/ergokeyboard/README.md

 # Ergokeyboard
-Tracking my progress developing an ergonomic keyboard layout inspired by the Ergodox, Atreus, and Iris keyboards The 2D keyboard layout is designed in OpenSCAD, with the intention of exporting the cutout locations to Autodesk Fusion360 to design the case.
+Tracking my progress developing an ergonomic keyboard layout inspired by the Ergodox, Atreus, and Iris keyboards.
+The 2D keyboard layout is designed in OpenSCAD, with the intention of exporting the cutout locations to Autodesk Fusion360 to design the case.

 ### Specs:
 - ~54 keys (this changes often)